getgrav/grav-learn/pages/06.forms/01.blueprints/06.how-to-add-file-upload/docs.md

 ### File Uploads

 You can add file upload functionality in Pages, Config, Plugins and Themes blueprints.
 File uploads are always Ajax based and allow Drag & Drop from the desktop or picking them as regular file fields.
 Everytime a file is added to the field, it's automatically uploaded to a temporary folder, and will only be stored when the Save (or Submit) action takes place.

 Example of usage:

 ```
 custom_file:
+  name: myfile
   type: file
   label: A Label
   destination: 'user/plugins/my-plugin/assets'
   multiple: true
+  autofocus: false
   accept:
     - image/*
 ```

+!
+In order to add a file upload, you must have a bottom javascript render command in your base Twig template.  `{{ assets.js('bottom') }}`

 ## Options